 This post may contain affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.

 What I love about crochet is that it’s such a beginner-friendly craft.
 You only need one tool, a hook, some yarn, and a few basic stitches to get you started.
 Even knowing just one basic stitch (and a chain) you can start creating all kinds of fun things as small as a potholder and as large as a blanket!
+Once you master one stitch, you will have no problem learning all kinds of different stitches.

 So, without further delay, let’s take a look at basic crochet stitches for beginners.